zZissou/tunely/docs/sprint3.md

 ## Step 7: Display the created song on the page.

-1. Add a `GET /api/albums/:albumId` route (show method), it should respond with the requested album including it's songs.
+1. Add a `GET /api/albums/:albumId` route (show method), it should respond with the requested album including its songs.
 Depending on your choice below, you may or may not need this right away.

 	> You can easily test this route by finding a valid ID and then using postman, curl or your browser console with code like: `$.get('/api/albums/56fdd7b7febebdd208a38934').success(function(data) { console.log(data) });`